Robert William Martini

 Friends and family are invited to a visitation from 4:00 to 6:00 p.m. on Sunday, March 8th.
 Funeral services will take place at 10:00 a.m. on Monday, March 9th.
 Both events will take place at Connolly and Taylor Funeral Chapel in Martinez.
 Interment will be at Memory Gardens.
 In lieu of flowers, please make donations to American Cancer Society or Meals on Wheels.

-To plant a tree in memory of Robert William Martini, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Robert William Martini, please visit our floral store.